 The walk starts at Salthouse Bay in Clevedon, beside Clevedon Marine Lake, a 3.7 acre, all-year swimming facility opened in 1929, containing 30,000 litres of seawater when full, and varying in depth from less than 1 metre to over 3.
 The lake adjoins a park, a restaurant and a paid parking area; free parking places can be found a short distance away on residential streets.

 A path from the carpark at Salthouse Bay leads to Salthouse Point, a rocky spur overlooking the marine lake, then climbs through woodland, up to Church Hill, which forms the northern half of the limestone promontory.
 It passes another viewpoint (The Lookout), within a small stone structure, continues past St Andrews Church and crosses a sizeable meadow atop Wain's Hill, the southern half of the promontory.
 Steep cliffs and dense undergrowth make most of the seaward slopes inaccessible, the one exception being towards the south, when the ground is more open, and a short path descends towards sea level over rocky slopes, with a good range of calcareous plants including common centaury, sea campion, sea thrift and yellow-wort.
+It also has one very rare non-native plant, tree medick, found only in a few other places in the country.
 At low tide this area can be reached, with some effort, by walking at sea level from Salthouse Bay, over big slippery boulders below the dark-coloured cliffs.
 The intertidal zone is narrow since the land slopes down quite steeply and at high tide the waters cover the base of the cliffs.

 On the south side of Wain's Hill is a muddy bay (Clevedon Pill, also known as Small Harbour) lined by saltmarsh, where two rivers meet the sea; the Land Yeo and the Blind Yeo, this latter flowing down a constructed channel; both are constrained by sluice gates.
 A path descends from the hill, curves round the bay, crosses the Blind Yeo and temporarily leavies the shoreline, running between two sections of the local golf course before returning to the coast at Gullhouse Point, a low stony headland that links at low tide to another limestone outcrop, Blackstone Rocks.
 The rocks and the point, like the two hills, are part of a ridge of limestone that extends 7.5 miles northeast to Portishead, and in the other direction, re-emerges from the sea at Middle Hope.